AaltoSciComp/scicomp-docs/rse/procedures/outreach-material.rst

 * Flyers and stickers (livestreaming room, ask rkdarst)
 * Posters (some printed and are in the livestreaming room, ask rkdarst)
-* dgx04 can be brought as a demo.
+* dgx04 can be brought as a demo (laminated signs for it, tape, screwdriver (not hex key)).